How Do Digital Advertising Auctions Impact Product Prices?: Introduction

-Our focus is on how data-intensive mechanisms for selling advertising space affect welfare both on and off the platform.
-Our results suggest that any analysis of pass-through of online advertising costs must account for cross-channel distortions.
+Our model demonstrates how any analysis of the pass-through of online advertising costs must account for cross-channel distortions.
 Indeed, we show that advertisers raise prices off the platform to gain a competitive edge on the platform.
 In particular, under the platform-optimal mechanism, the higher costs of online advertising are passed on to consumers by means of higher product prices \emph{off} rather than \emph{on} the platform.